Pages tagged "NEWS"

 Last week the Supreme Court of Canada ruled the federal government has the legal authority to implement and set a price on carbon nationally - despite legal challenges and opposition from Alberta, Saskatchewan and Ontario.
 Our friends at the Smart Prosperity Institute convened four political insiders and one lawyer to explore the ramifications.
 LISTEN TO THE PODCAST

 If you're a little nervous about what a carbon price means to your wallet, use this crafty tool to calculate your annual rebate: CARBON TAX REBATE CALCULATOR

 An archaic technology ruining another pristine landscape.
-That's what's at stake with GNL Quebec project that would involve the construction of a 750 km gas pipeline, a gas liquefaction plant and a super-methane ship export terminal.
-This mega-project aims to export fossil gas (how can we still be building fossil fuel pipelines???) from the West to international markets (Europe, Asia, etc.), through Abitibi and Témiscamingue, Haute-Mauricie, Lac-St-Jean, Saguenay, Saguenay Fjord, St. Lawrence and well as communities in Northern Ontario.
+That's what's at stake with the GNL Quebec project that would involve the construction of a 750 km gas pipeline, a gas liquefaction plant and an export terminal in the Saguenay Fjord.
+This mega-project aims to export fracked gas from the Western provinces of Canada to international markets (Europe, Asia, etc.), through Northern Ontario, First Nation communities without their prior and informed consent, the Saguenay Fjord, and the St. Lawrence.